Super Bowl LVII Commercials Kick Off Early

 Walt and Jesse Are Alive and Eating PopCorners

-The one thing more addictive than blue meth is apparently PopCorners, seeing as in a new ad for the snack, Walter White and Jesse Pinkman can’t stop munching on the stuff.
+The one thing more addictive than blue meth is apparently PopCorners, seeing as in a new ad for the snack, Walter White and Jesse Pinkman have developed six flavors of the stuff — soon to become seven at Tuco Salamanca’s request.

 Someone (Danny McBride) Is Hidden by a Sweatshirt